nuclio/nuclio/docs/setup/k8s/running-in-production-k8s.md

 - When running in an [air-gapped environment](#air-gapped-deployment), Kaniko's executor image must also be available to your Kubernetes cluster.
 - Kaniko requires that you work with a registry to which push the resulting function images.
   It doesn't support accessing images on the host Docker daemon.
-  Therefore, you must set `registry.pushPullUrl` to the URL of the registry to which Kaniko should push the resulting images, and in air-gapped environments, you must also set `registry.defaultBaseRegistryURL` to the base URL of an accessible local registry that contains the preloaded processor and on-build images (see [Air-gapped deployment](#air-gapped-envir-processor-n-on-build-images)).
+  Therefore, you must set `registry.pushPullUrl` to the URL of the registry to which Kaniko should push the resulting images, and in air-gapped environments, you must also set `registry.defaultBaseRegistryURL` to the base URL of an accessible local registry that contains the preloaded processor and "onbuild" images (see [Air-gapped deployment](#air-gapped-envir-processor-n-onbuild-images)).
 - `quay.io` doesn't support nested repositories.
   If you're using Kaniko as a container builder and `quay.io` as a registry (`--set registry.pushPullUrl=quay.io/<repo name>`), add the following to your configuration to allow Kaniko caching to push successfully; (replace the `<repo name>` placeholder with the name of your repository):
     ```sh